How Much Does Window Installation Cost In Clinton?

 Certifications

-Choose companies that are certified by top window brands, and that have Fenestration and Glazing Industry Alliance (formerly AAMA) certification.
-Having certification shows they've gotten suitable training in installation best practices.
-Make sure installers are staff rather than subcontractors, and confirm the technicians doing your job are certified.
+Choose companies that are certified by leading window brands, and that have Fenestration and Glazing Industry Alliance (formerly AAMA) certification.
+Certification means they've been properly trained in installation best practices.
+Make sure installers are staff, not subcontractors, and confirm the technicians doing your job are certified.

 Reputation